Table of Contents[Hide][Show]

-As a result, minimization of exposure is the key without getting extreme to the point where you never eat a fried food ever again.
+As a result, the minimization of exposure is the key without getting extreme to the point where you never eat fried food ever again.
 This just isn’t realistic.

 Ways to Minimize Acrylamide in your Home Cooking

 When I first started learning methods for reducing acrylamide in cooked foods, it was in conjunction with the research I was doing for my first book Get Your Fats Straight.

 My husband had an “aha” moment one evening when we were discussing the dangers of acrylamides in the diet given how many starchy, snacky foods Americans seem to be eating on a daily basis.
 For many Westerners, these types of foods serve as the mainstay of the diet.
 He mentioned that his mother, who is an expert in traditional cooking and raised her family on these methods, used to always blanch potatoes briefly in boiling water prior to frying or roasting them.
-As it turns out, this is exactly the method recommended by the National Cancer Institute to minimize acrylamide production in a food before you cook it!
+As it turns out, this is exactly the method recommended by the National Cancer Institute to minimize acrylamide production in food before you cook it!

 Obviously, the most important thing to know when avoiding acrylamides in the diet is to limit the consumption of snacky, starchy foods that you buy at the store.
-Even if these foods are organic, they are made in a factory with the typical high heat, high pressure processing in most cases.
+Even if these foods are organic, they are made in a factory with the typical high heat, high-pressure processing in most cases.
 Since acrylamide is formed from natural chemicals in food during cooking, this type of factory process will produce acrylamide levels in cooked organic foods that are likely similar to those in cooked nonorganic foods.

 If you want to enjoy french fries, be sure to make them at home as much as possible.
 In addition, be sure to blanch those potatoes first before immersing in the hot oil!
 Does this mean you should never eat fries in a restaurant?
 Not necessarily, just understand that the more you do this, the higher your acrylamide exposure.